Fireproof your property with body corporate fire safety

 No compromise when it comes to fire safety and protecting lives

-All bodies corporate has fire safety obligations to ensure their building has the appropriate safety standards for building occupants, and their fire safety installations are effective in the event of a fire.
-Heavy penalties apply for non-compliance of body corporate fire safety.
+All body corporates have fire safety obligations.
+They must ensure their building has the appropriate safety standards for building occupants and that their fire safety installations are effective in the event of a fire.
+Heavy penalties apply for non-compliance.

-What are the body corporate fire safety obligations?
+What are the fire safety obligations for a body corporate?

 The Building Code of Australia sets out the definitions of the different classes of buildings.
 Bodies corporate must ensure the following compliance requirements are met annually: